(Article last updated: July 28, 2014)

 You can wear a lanyard with some pins and then seek out pins that you’d like to trade from Cast Members or other guests.
 You can get started by getting a lanyard and pin set on eBay or the Disney Store.
-Be sure to read this guide to avoid scammers trying to take advantage of new pin traders.
+Be sure to read this guide for the best overview I’ve found.

-7. Disney has a free app for lines and FASTPASS return times
+7. Disney has a free app for wait times, FastPass+ reservations and dining reservations

-Disney has a free app called My Disney Experience that includes wait times, maps, characters and dining info.
+Disney has a free app called My Disney Experience that includes wait times, maps, characters, FastPass+ reservations and dining info.
 You can even use it at home to see how long the lines are when you’re not at Disney World.

 8. There is random entertainment everywhere